PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 ## Summary

+PECOS should provide an HDL-like way to describe, compose, inspect, and lower QEC programs across levels of abstraction.
+The same hierarchical program should let one user reason only about logical transformations over abstract code blocks, another define or select the QEC gadgets that implement them, and another inspect space-time costs, mapped physical circuits, or executable backend output.
+As in hardware description languages such as Verilog, hierarchy and stable interfaces let a component be treated as a black box at one level and opened at a more detailed level when needed.

+The QEC portion of this design is strongly inspired by SLR and can be viewed as an evolutionary successor—informally, an "SLR 2.0" direction.
+SLR demonstrated how QEC implementations could be composed from blocks and rendered to multiple targets.
+This proposal builds on that idea with one typed, hierarchical model spanning logical intent, selectable protocols, resource and space-time views, physical realization, and executable lowering.
+It also revives earlier PECOS `QuantumCircuit` and `LogicalCircuit` ideas: an authored program can retain generic instruction identities whose concrete meanings are supplied and resolved later.
+The proposal does not require source compatibility with SLR or make SLR an implementation dependency; a staged migration or adapters can be considered once the replacement path is proven.

+Visualization is a projection of the same program and its realizations, not a separate authoring model.
+Users should be able to view a code gadget as a coarse space-time cell, expand it into data and ancilla activity through time slices, and trace either view back to logical operations and physical gates.
+Designing complete QEC architectures need not become PECOS's primary focus, but these views make it practical to reason about how gadgets occupy resources, compose, and interact while exploring a QEC architecture.

-PECOS should support constructing programs from typed graph values/resources and unresolved instruction applications, then selecting implementations in an explicit lowering environment.
+Concretely, PECOS should support constructing programs from typed graph values/resources and unresolved instruction applications, then selecting implementations in an explicit lowering environment.
 Logical QEC is the first motivating dialect: users create abstract surface-code patches and logical operations, then lower the program to Guppy, `TickCircuit`, `DagCircuit`, Stim, and detector error models.

 The generic authoring model is an `InstrProgram` containing reusable `InstrModule` definitions and appendable `InstrGraph` bodies.
 It does not have